EndoTaishi/CLASSIC/documentation/ctemAddInputs.md

 # Atmospheric methane concentration {#initCH4}

-Annual atmospheric methane concentrations are needed for CLASS+CTEM runs.
+**Annual** atmospheric methane concentrations are needed for CLASS+CTEM runs.
 The annual values are read in from a netcdf file similar to CO2.
 The file format is the same as CO2.
 The variable name is not important as long as it is the only variable in the file besides time.
 Units expected are ppmv.

 # Lightning frequency for fire ignition {#initLightFire}

-Mean monthly cloud-to-ground lightning frequency is used by the disturbance subroutine for fire.
-The code at present is set to use mean monthly lightning frequency and interpolates daily values using these monthly values.
-It is unlikely anyone will have a daily observation-based time series of lightning data for a grid cell.
+**Daily** cloud-to-ground lightning frequency is used by the disturbance subroutine for fire.
+The code at present is set to use daily lightning frequency.
+If you have mean monthly values you can interpolate them to daily values (cdo inttime is useful here).
 An ncdump -hs of a properly formatted file is below.
 Note the file is chunked for a T63 grid (128 x 64), other grids may require different chunk sizes for optimal performance.
 The variable name is not important as long as it is the only variable in the file besides lat ,lon, and time.
+Note the units of the lght_lisotd and time variables.

         netcdf lisotd_1995_2014_climtlgl_lghtng_as_ts_1700_2050_chunked {
         dimensions: